oris-tool/sirio/README.md

 }
 ```

-The available options when building `TimedAnalysis` are:
+The available options when building `TreeTransient` are:
 - `timeBound(BigDecimal)`: specifies the maximum time used to select
   the time points where transient probabilities are computed
   (required).